-Building a Bot using Colang 2.0 and Event Interface
+Building a Bot using Colang 2.0 and Event Interface#

-The ACE Agent event interface provides an asynchronous, event-based interface to interact with bots written in Colang 2.0.
+Event interface - The ACE Agent event interface provides an asynchronous, event-based interface to interact with bots written in Colang 2.0.
 The interface allows you greater flexibility in managing your interaction between the user and the bot due to its asynchronous design.
 Using the interface, you can easily build interactive systems that break turn-taking behavior (user speaks, bot speaks, user speaks…) and you can handle multiple actions going on at the same time (for example, bot speaks, makes a gesture to emphasize a point, user is looking around and interrupts bot after a short while).

 The event interface is best suited with more complex interactive systems.
 An example for this would be an interactive avatar system where you not only want to control the bot responses but also gestures, postures, sounds, showing pictures, and so on.
 The NVIDIA Tokkio reference application (part of ACE) is a great starting point for how to build a real interactive avatar system using the event interface from ACE Agent.
 For more information, NVIDIA Tokkio demonstrates such interactions with a 3D avatar running accessible from web browsers.

-1. Setup the Event Simulator packaged as part of Quick Start resource at clients/event_client/.
+1. Setup the Event Simulator packaged as part of the Quick Start resource at clients/event_client/.
 To run the Event Simulator script, you need to install a few Python packages.
 It is recommended that you create a new Python environment to do so.

 cd clients/event_client/